top of page

 After so many students have worked on the memorial, Simsbury High senior Joao Galafassi says they are all excited to see it finally completed.
 He notes that when King visited town and sensed a “call to justice,” he was about Galafassi’s age.
 Similarly, the Simsbury students are at a point in their lives where they are eager to see change, Galafassi says.

-The MLK memorial is expected to become an official stop on the Connecticut Freedom Trail. +
+The MLK memorial is expected to become an official site on the Connecticut Freedom Trail. +

-Katherine Napier is a graduate of Canton High School and the Massachusetts College of Liberal Arts, where she was co-editor of her college newspaper
+• Katherine Napier graduated from Canton High School in Connecticut and the Massachusetts College of Liberal Arts — she was co-editor of her college newspaper — she has won three first-place SPJ awards overall with Today Magazine • SPJ: Society of Professional Journalists

-Today editor-in-chief Bruce Deckert contributed to this story — this award-winning story has also been published in the February 2021 edition of Today Magazine
+Today editor-in-chief Bruce Deckert contributed to this award-winning story — an earlier version of this feature has also been published in the February 2021 edition of Today Magazine

 • Award-winning Today Magazine story – Their Dream: MLK Memorial

-MLKinCT.com — Simsbury Free Library webpage: Dr. Martin Luther King Jr. in Simsbury
+• Simsbury Free Library webpage – Dr. Martin Luther King Jr. in Simsbury

 bottom of page